Welcome to

 Magi with a golden box filled with Frankincense.
 Frankincense is the hardened resin of the Boswellia tree.
 This is frankincense from Omani which is said to be the best in the world.
 It has a beautiful spicy warm citrus long lasting aroma.

 The central importance of Epiphany for Christians is two-fold: First, the magi's coming to greet this child is a recognition of the nature of this baby.
-The nature of the gifts from the magi also represent this.
-This is no ordinary child as the night sky does not foretell typical births.
+The nature of the gifts from the magi also represents this.
+This is no ordinary child, as the night sky does not foretell typical births.
 For Christians, Epiphany is a celebration of the incarnation of God in this baby boy named Jesus.
 Second, no matter the religion of the magi, they were not Jews.
-Consequently, the magi's coming to celebrate the birth of Jesus is seen by Christians as an indication that the Jewish baby named Jesus will have an earthly mission that is not only for the Jews but also for Gentiles.
+Consequently, the magi's coming to celebrate the birth of Jesus is seen by Christians as an indication that the Jewish baby named Jesus will have an earthly mission that is not only for the Jews but also for everyone.

 It is a shame that most Christians overlook this significant holiday.
-Epiphany is the holiday that celebrates who and for whom this baby was born: God incarnate comes for the whole world.
+Epiphany is the holiday that celebrates who and for whom this baby was born.
+God incarnate comes for the whole world.

 Have a Blessed Epiphany.